Home How2Buy Helmets Children Promotions Pamphlets Statistics Laws Standards

 HeadStart Technologies has a line of Canadian-made EPP helmets selling for $7 to non-profits.
 EPP is a multi-impact foam, so you don't have to trash the helmet after every impact.
 They say the models for the U.S. are all ASTM certified.
 They also have toddler helmets made for either U.S. or Canadian (CSA standard) specs.
 The Canadian standard differs considerably from the US standard for toddler helmets, and is probably better.
 Contact Headstart Technologies, 558 Massey Road, Unit 6, Guelph, ONT N1K-1B4, Canada. tel.
 800-423-3409 or 519-836-6646.

-J & B Importers has a line of Chinese-manufactured helmets at about $7 to $15.
+JBI Bike (formerly J & B Importers) has a line of helmets at about $7 to $15.
 They are certified to the CPSC standard.
-Contact Lisa Humphries, Sales Manager, by email at lcahn@jbimporters.com or by voice phone at 800-666-0400 x255.
-J & B is a wholesaler to the bicycle industry of all kinds of bicycle parts and accessories.
+Contact them through the website or by phone at 800-666-5000.
+J & B is a well-known wholesaler to the bicycle industry of all kinds of bicycle parts and accessories.
 They established this program to deal with non-profits.

 Prevention Alternatives Inc has helmets from Vigor Sports at $6 for 12-vent helmets with black foam and $8.50 for skate-style models, plus shipping if ordering less than 100 units.
 Discounts available on large orders.
 Prevention Alternatives, Inc, PO Box 16, Haslett MI 48840, 517-927-7731.

-Note: We do not accept support from these companies or any other manufacturer.
+Disclaimer: We do not accept support from these companies or any other manufacturer.
 We have had no business relationship with any of them, so we can not actually recommend any of them.
-We would recommend normal business caution in dealing with any commercial enterprise, including helmet suppliers!
+We would recommend normal business caution in dealing with any commercial enterprise, including non-profit helmet suppliers!